ossf/osv-schema/docs/schema.md

 }
 ```

-The `credits` field is a JSON array providing a way to give credit where credit
+The `credits` field is a JSON array providing a way to give credit for the
-is due related to the discovery, confirmation, patch, or other events in the life
+discovery, confirmation, patch, or other events in the life cycle of a
-cycle of a vulnerability.
+vulnerability.

 Each of the objects in the `credits` array must contain at minimum a `name` field
 specifying the name of the individual or entity being credited, using whatever